eduk8s-tests/lab-tkg-aws-installer/workshop/content/installing-harbor-registry/05-deploying-contour.md

 kubectl get app contour -n tanzu-system-ingress -w
 ```

 This will provide continuous updates as deployment proceeds.
-Wait until it shows a status of "Reconcile succeeded".
+Wait until it shows a stable status of "Reconcile succeeded".

 ```
 NAME      DESCRIPTION           SINCE-DEPLOY   AGE